-Maher asks, "How do you reconcile this idea that it all comes from the Bible, but the Bible is so flawed...
+Maher asks, "How do you reconcile this idea that it all comes from the Bible, but the Bible is so flawed ...
 I mean, it's just so full of either nonsense or viciousness."
 In response, Wallis steered the conversation back to the topic of social justice and compassion, often overlooked Biblical mandates.
-Maher objected several times "You're not answering the question," accusing Wallis of "cherry-picking the good parts" of the Bible while ignoring the bad parts.
+Maher objected several times, accusing Wallis of "cherry-picking the good parts" of the Bible while ignoring the bad parts.

 I'm a big fan of Jim Wallis (heck, I blog for Sojourners!), and I appreciate that he moved the conversation away from Maher's attempted divisiveness and back to caring for the poor and immigration reform in this country.
 He's totally right that caring for the marginalized should be the priority of us Christians, and I understand that he wanted to stay focused on that.

 At the same time, I think the question Bill Maher was raising is an important one, too, because it ultimately has to do with caring for the marginalized as well.
 That is, when the Bible is read in a hurtful way, it can and has been used throughout history to justify horrendous violence and mistreatment.
 That matters, and consequently it matters how we read the Bible.
 So as someone who has focused on confronting those "bad parts" in Scripture, I wanted to take a stab at addressing Maher's questions.

 "Explain to me," Maher said, "how a book that's written by God, who's perfect, has so much ...
 It's pro-slavery, pro-polygamy, it's homophobic, God in the Old Testament is a psychotic mass murder ... and I always say to my religious friends: If a pool had even one turd in it, would you jump in?"

 The implication here is that if we find anything bad in the Bible this would invalidate it all, because it is supposed to be a perfect book written by a single author with one unified voice.